Heaven

 “...Oh.
 Se… ere…?”

 Nearly everyone jumped in unison.
 Not a soul could have even fathomed the thought that someone could still be alive in such a state as that.
 The soldiers looked stunned, fallen back against the ground as if they had lost their very backs.
 It was only Leonard, unable to see the visage of Aadah, who stood dumbfounded without a single change in expression.
-The one who held the most courage of the group was Seere — The one she knew the most.
+The one who held the most courage of the group was Seere—the one she knew the most.
 Regaining his composure, Seere walked up to and jumped into the flesh-filled cart.

 “That’s right, Aadah.
 It’s me, Seere. …What could have happened to you?”